Kord-Extensions/kord-extensions/docs/docs/utilities/general.md

 * `UserDelta` for comparing two base `User` objects
 * `MemberDelta` for comparing two guild `Member` objects

-In both cases, you should use the static `from` function to create a delta object.
-Because Discord's API is very inconsistent with how data is structured, bear in mind the following tips:
+* `MessageDelta` for comparing two guild `Message` objects

-* If a property is `null`, then there was no difference between the two objects - aside from `nickname` and `boosting`, which will be an absent Java `Optional` if there was no change
+In all cases, you should use the static `from` function to create a delta object.
+All properties on delta objects are Kord `Optional`s - they'll be set to `Optional.Missing` if there was no change between the two objects, otherwise they'll contain the **newly changed** value.

-* These classes were written long before Kord introduced its own optionals - they'll need to be revised to match Kord 0.7.x and its APIs at some point
+If the `from` function returns `null`, then the `old` object you passed as the first parameter is also `null`.

 ## Koin